spotaws/vstruct/README.md

 ### 4.1 Error Handling ###

 In vstruct, all errors are *hard errors*: they are raised with `error` and must be caught with `pcall`.
 The vstruct API functions will always either return a valid result or raise an error.
 Barring bugs in vstruct itself, the only errors one is likely to encounter involve invalid arguments to the API - wrong types, a syntactically invalid format string, or a data table that doesn't match up with the format string.
-The one potential surprise is seeking past the start of a file; in the standard `io` library, this is a soft error (returning `nil,error`), while in vstruct this will immediately raise.
+The one potential surprise is seeking past the start or end of a file; in the standard `io` library, this is a soft error (returning `nil,error`), while in vstruct this will immediately raise.

 There are also some conditions which are *not* currently treated as errors: